 FICO Is About To Change Credit Scores.
-Should You Worry?
+Here's Why It Matters

 While you can't control the way the scoring system works, there are steps you can take to improve your creditworthiness.
 "Don't make late payments on a regular basis," says Sara Rathner of the personal finance site NerdWallet.
 "Pay all of your debt obligations on time every month.
 That's huge."

-Rathner says one thing a lot of people don't realize: It's often unwise to close older credit card accounts.
+Rathner says one thing a lot of people don't realize is that it's often unwise to close older credit card accounts.
 "So many people think about 'cleaning up their credit' as as like Marie Kondo-ing their wallet," she says.

-But Rathner notes that when it comes to credit cards it can help to hold on to older accounts for a long time.
+But Rathner notes that when it comes to credit cards, it can help to hold on to older accounts for a long time.
 Doing that gives consumers a more established credit history.

 If an older card is charging you an annual fee, Rathner says, you can often get the issuer to switch to a card with no fee, while still keeping the extended credit history intact.